tony-aw/tinycodet/README.md

 ```

 is NOT bad practice.
 The above code works pretty much as one would
-expect, and does not go against proper coding etiquettes.
+expect, and does not go against proper coding etiquette.